natebrunelle/cstheory-f22/markdown/ps0.md

 1. Answer each question in the corresponding `.tex` file after the `\answer` line.
 1. If you get stuck, check out [overleaf's tutorials](https://overleaf.com/learn/latex/Tutorials).
 1. When you're ready to submit, replace the line, `\usepackage{toc}` (the second line in the file) with `\usepackage[response]{toc}`.
 You can do this by using the LaTeX comment token, %.
 The rest of the line after a % is treated as a comment.
 1. Then, try rebuilding the PDF by clicking *Recompile*.
-You should see many things disappear and other things reappear
+You should see many things disappear and other things appear

 ## Download and Submit